itsbmoo/geek/README.md

 - **Spaces** are really *important* in geek!
 - The '$' sign is used for assigning values to variables.
 - When you declare a variable, it isn't stored in the stack!
 Make sure you call the variable into the stack before.

+## There are many errors in the code and even in the documentation.
+I will make changes from time to time.